earlution/vwmp/KB/Architecture/Standards_and_ADRs/E01-vwmp-plugin-architecture.md

 ### Core Engine Independence

 **Must NOT Depend On:**
-- FastAPI or any web framework
+- Django or any web framework
-- Project-specific-specific modules
+- Confidentia-specific modules
 - Project-specific paths or assumptions
 - External services (must be configurable)